roymgabriel/SIP/README.md

 # Projects
 In this project, you will find templates to build each algorithm mentioned in the SIP.
 Feel free to play around with the parameters and obtain better results.

-Furthermore, if you would like to be biblically challenged and understand the design behind each algorithm, please see <SIP.pdf>.
+Furthermore, if you would like to be biblically challenged and understand the design behind each algorithm, please read [SIP.pdf](https://github.com/roymgabriel/SIP/files/6283222/SIP.pdf).

 ## Regression: Real Estate Data
 ## Classification: Breast Cancer Data